Ipswich's High Steward

 The power to appoint a High Steward was not initially granted by Royal charter.
 It was not until 1665 that King Charles II’s Royal charter officially referenced the office of High Steward.

 No official records detail the specific duties of the High Steward.
 However, historically, the High Steward has been requested to present petitions to the Sovereign on behalf of the Borough.
-In modern times, the High Steward participates in most major ceremonial functions.
+In more modern times, the High Steward has participated in most major ceremonial functions.

 High Stewards of Ipswich (1557 - present)